This article covers 8 points on what training your employees need to comply with NIS2:

 - Business continuity and reporting: what happens in an incident, when and how to notify, and what documentation is expected.

-Management training should also cover how to ask the right questions.
+Management training should cover governance decisions, accountability, incident escalation, critical supplier risk and how to ask the right questions.
 For example:

 - What are our critical services and dependencies (including suppliers)?